-Without further ado, let's talk about the structured diet plans which can be helpful for your thyroid:
+Without further ado, let’s talk about the structured diet plans that can be helpful for your thyroid:

-- Whole 30 - The Whole 30 diet is a whole food based program which is a great starting point for many people.
+- Whole 30 – The Whole 30 diet is a whole-food-based program that is a great starting point for many people.
 There are plenty of recipes available online and a structured program to follow (including meal plans, shopping lists, and so on).

-- Pegan Diet - The Pegan diet is a combination of the vegan diet and the paleo diet.
-It's a diet which allows the inclusion of certain animal products and may be ideal for those which find either the paleo or vegan diet too restrictive.
+- Pegan Diet – The Pegan diet is a combination of the vegan diet and the paleo diet.
+It’s a diet that allows the inclusion of certain animal products and may be ideal for those who find either the paleo or vegan diet too restrictive.

 - Autoimmune Paleo Diet (AIP) – The autoimmune paleo diet is a more strict form of the paleo diet.
 I do not frequently recommend this diet but it may be ideal for individuals with multiple autoimmune conditions.

-- Gluten-free Diet - One downside to the gluten-free diet is that there are plenty of ways to make it unhealthy.
-Going gluten-free is probably best when accompanied with a healthy structured diet.
+- Gluten-free Diet – One downside to the gluten-free diet is that there are plenty of ways to make it unhealthy.
+Going gluten-free is probably best when accompanied by a healthy structured diet.

-- Ketogenic Diet - The ketogenic diet is a high fat, moderate/low protein, and low carbohydrate plan.
-This diet is ideal for those looking for weight loss and in those who have certain medical conditions.
+- Ketogenic Diet – The ketogenic diet is a high-fat, moderate/low protein, and low carbohydrate plan.
+This diet is ideal for those looking for weight loss and for those who have certain medical conditions.

-- Elimination Diet - The elimination diet is ideal for those who suffer from unexplained food intolerance-like symptoms and in those who don't tolerate traditional structured diets.
+- Elimination Diet – The elimination diet is ideal for those who suffer from unexplained food intolerance-like symptoms and for those who don’t tolerate traditional structured diets.

 - Low FODMAPS Diet – The Low FODMAPS diet (FODMAPS stands for fermentable oligosaccharides, disaccharides, monosaccharides, and polyols) is ideal for those with gastrointestinal problems such as IBS, non-celiac gluten sensitivity (NCGS), SIBO, and those suffering from chronic gas/bloating.